Vanuan/vim-lsp-typescript/README.md

 ## Usage

-### TypeScript

 You must have a tsconfig.json at the root of your project and this plugin will be able to pick it up and provide TypeScript support.

-### JavaScript

-You must have a package.json file at the root of your project.
-All JavaScript projects should have one anyway.

 ## Have an Issue?